dmwspace/financial-tracker/README.md

 ![Transactions page](/imgs/1.png)

-Clicking the 'Add Transaction' link renders the Add A Transaction page:
+Clicking the 'New Transaction' link renders the Add A Transaction page:

 ![Add A Transaction page](/imgs/2.png)